LamininSolutions/mfsql-connector/source/mfsql-data-exchange-and-reporting-connector/working-with-class-tables/automated-update-of-records-from-m-files/index.rst

 changed in SQL.
 This is done by first calling the spMFUpdateTable with method 1 for the records that will be updated and then to call spMFUpdateTable with update method 0 after the the SQL record is update to push to update back to M-Files.
-The procedure `spMFUpdateMFilesToSQL <https://doc.lamininsolutions.com/mfsql-connector/procedures/spMFUpdateMFilesToSQL.html>`_ is particularly valuable in this regard.
+The procedure `spMFUpdateMFilesToMFSQL <https://doc.lamininsolutions.com/mfsql-connector/procedures/spMFUpdateMFilesToMFSQL>`_ is particularly valuable in this regard.
 Depending on the requirement and volume of data to be taken into account other update procedures can also be used as outline in section Insert Update of Class Records.